 - a) The provisions of Academic Rule 2.4.3 apply. - b) The sub-minimum for all examination papers is 40% (Academic Rule 2.4.3.3).
-There are also modules from other faculties such as in the School of Basic Sciences where the JURI-modules have a sub minimum of 45%. - c) In order to pass a module the final module mark of at least 50% must be obtained.
-(Academic Rule 2.4.3.2), but still subject to the sub-minimum for each examination paper as required in Acacemic Rules 2.4.3.1 and 2.4.3.3. - d) The adjustment of a final module mark of a first semester module in which a bona fide first-time entering student who had obtained a participation mark and has written the final examination paper, but has not passed, will be done in accordance with Academic Rule 2.4.3.2. - e) Passing all the modules of which the programme and or curriculum is compiled individually, means passing the programme. - f) Academic Rule 2.5.2 stipulates the requirements for a module/curriculum/gualification to be passed with distinction.
+There are also modules from other faculties such as in the School of Basic Sciences where the IURI-modules have a sub minimum of 45%. - c) In order to pass a module the final module mark of at least 50% must be obtained.
+(Academic Rule 2.4.3.2), but still subject to the sub-minimum for each examination paper as required in Acacemic Rules 2.4.3.1 and 2.4.3.3. - d) The adjustment of a final module mark of a first semester module in which a bona fide first-time entering student who had obtained a participation mark and has written the final examination paper, but has not passed, will be done in accordance with Academic Rule 2.4.3.2.

+- e) Passing all the modules of which the programme and or curriculum is compiled individually, means passing the programme. - f) Academic Rule 2.5.2 stipulates the requirements for a module/ curriculum/qualification to be passed with distinction.
+(Core modules indicated with an H in the calendar).

-V.1.3.4 Access to examination scripts
+V.1.3.4 Access to examination scripts - First- and Second examination opportunity